Updated June 2026

 How much does an AGM battery cost?

-On average between 150 and 300 euros, depending on capacity.
+On average between 150 and 300 euros, depending on the capacity, make and model of the car.

 Conclusion